9 Reasons Why Puerto Vallarta Is Our Favorite Gay Getaway During the Winter Holidays

 6. Puerto Vallarta has a ton of places to meet sexy guys looking for fun.

-Cruising is rather common in the gay community, of course, and Puerto Vallarta isn’t shy about it.
+Cruising is rather common in the gay community, and Puerto Vallarta isn’t shy about it.
 The fun typically starts once the sun goes down.
 Walk beyond Playa Los Muertos to Playa Conchas Chinas and you’ll find guys looking for more intimate encounters.

 If you really want to be naughty, you can visit Spartacus Bath House.
 Spread out over several floors with a rooftop pool, steam room, large dark room, cruising area and private cabins, this spot is clean and has a bar.
 It gets busy around 7 p.m., just after the locals get off work.

-Wet Dreams and Anthropology are two spots where you’ll find hot muscled Latino go-go boys shaking what their mamas gave them.
+Wet Dreams and Anthropology are two spots where you’ll find hot muscled go-go boys shaking what their mamas gave them.
 At Wet Dreams, dancers show off everything, and there’s a back room for private lap dances.

-Since prostitution is legal in Mexico, companions and escorts are rather common in PV.
+Since sex work is legal in Mexico, companions and escorts are rather common in PV.
 A lot of guys use social apps or Craigslist to advertise their services.
 If you want to arrange a meeting with an escort, remember to lock up your valuables and let a friend know who you’re going to meet.

 7. Puerto Vallarta offers a ton of activities to make your trip unforgettable.